cornerstonejs/cornerstone3D/packages/docs/docs/how-to-guides/custom-imageLoader.md

   // Create a new Promise
   const promise = new Promise((resolve, reject) => {
     // Inside the Promise Constructor, make
-    // the request for the DICOM data const oReq = new XMLHttpRequest();
+    // the request for the image data const oReq = new XMLHttpRequest();
     oReq.open('get', url, true);
     oReq.responseType = 'arraybuffer';